digitalicagroup/slack-bot/README.md

 }
 ```

-Now go to the folder vendor/digitalicagroup/slack-hook-framework/lib/SlackHookFramework and edit the commands_definition.json file and add a command definition for CmdPing:
+Now go to slack-bot's install folder and edit the custom_cmds.json file and add a command definition for CmdPing:
 ```json
 {
 	"commands": [